-- Council may initiate any amendment to the zoning maps.
-Any such amendment shall be reviewed in accordance with section 3.0. - .2 An owner of a parcel in the City, or an authorized agent of an owner, may apply to have the zoning designation of the land amended to another zoning designation. - .3 An application for a re-zoning shall be made in writing to the development officer using the form provided and accompanied by the following: - I. documentation of ownership; - II. a written statement to describe and justify the proposal; - III. a map showing the proposed change in the context of adjacent land; - IV. the necessary processing and advertising fees as set out in the Fees and Charges Bylaw; - V. permission for right of entry onto the land by City staff for reasonable inspection; and - VI. any additional information a development officer may require in order to prepare, evaluate, and make recommendations on the proposed amendment. - VII.
-Development assessment documentation as detailed in Section 4.3

-Development Permit Applications (Section added by Bylaw 2019-15 passed February 24, 2021) - .4 A development officer may request the applicant provide an analysis by a qualified professional of the potential impact on land use, traffic, utilities, and other City services and facilities if the amendment proposes an increase in density or other intensification of use. - .5 An application may not be considered to have been received until all requirements of section 4.0 have been submitted to the satisfaction of a development officer. - I. Notwithstanding these requirements, the application may be considered if, in the opinion of a development officer, it is of such a nature as to enable a decision to be made without some of the required information.
+- .1 Council may initiate any amendment to the zoning maps.
+Any such amendment shall be reviewed in accordance with section 3.0. - .2 An owner of a parcel in the City, or an authorized agent of an owner, may apply to have the zoning designation of the land amended to another zoning designation. - .3 An application for a re-zoning shall be made in writing to the development officer using the form provided and accompanied by the following: - I. documentation of ownership; - II. a written statement to describe and justify the proposal; - III. a map showing the proposed change in the context of adjacent land; - IV. the necessary processing and advertising fees as set out in the Fees and Charges Bylaw; - V. permission for right of entry onto the land by City staff for reasonable inspection; and - VI. any additional information a development officer may require in order to prepare, evaluate, and make recommendations on the proposed amendment. - .4 A development officer may request the applicant provide an analysis by a qualified professional of the potential impact on land use, traffic, utilities, and other City services and facilities if the amendment proposes an increase in density or other intensification of use. - .5 An application may not be considered to have been received until all requirements of section 4.0 have been submitted to the satisfaction of a development officer. - I. Notwithstanding these requirements, the application may be considered if, in the opinion of a development officer, it is of such a nature as to enable a decision to be made without some of the required information.